Hi, I’m Bobbi! Welcome to my blog!

 • I grew up in a small Kansas town – kinda sheltered… I didn’t have broccoli until I was at least 21 years old!
 It wasn’t the smallest town (we had stop lights); but it had less than 6,000 people when I graduated high school.
 I was a Daddy’s girl (read: always got my way, didn’t have to do chores, and I didn’t get along with my mom), an honor roll student, and a cheerleader.

 • My world was shattered when I was 16 and my dad was arrested for murder.
-You can watch my “kinda like a TEDtalk” for a little more context to that time in my life.
+You can watch my “kinda like a TEDtalk” for a little more context into that time in my life.

-• I found out I was pregnant when I was 16 – 6 weeks after my dad was arrested… you can probably guess how I acted out.
+• I found out I was pregnant when I was 16, just 6 weeks after my dad was arrested… you can probably guess how I acted out.
 My first daughter was born towards the end of my dad’s trial.
 I was pregnant in high school with my dad’s murder trial going on – newspapers, tv… it was a hard time.
 But I lied to myself so hard – I told people for years that the situation with my dad didn’t even phase me, that I had handled it so well.
 I believed myself for over two decades.

 Inside Joyfully Empowered, we celebrate the divine feminine and empower women to explore their spiritual paths in a supportive, nurturing environment.
 Our online community is a sanctuary where you can connect with like-minded souls, share your experiences, and grow together.